-Description The subjects comprise a 2 storey mid terraced house originally constructed for the public sector.
-Accommodation Ground floor - Entrance hall, living room and kitchen.
-First floor - Landing, 3 bedrooms and bathroom.
-Gross internal floor area (m2) 87m2 approximately.
-Neighbourhood and location The subjects are located in an established residential area within the town of East Kilbride.
-The surrounding properties are generally similar in character and reasonably convenient for most local amenities.
+Description The subjects comprise a two storey semi detached house.
+Accommodation Ground Floor - Entrance Hall, Living Room, Kitchen, Cloakroom with WC First Floor - Landing, Bedroom 1, Bedroom 2, Bedroom 3/Boxroom, Shower Room Gross internal floor area (m2) 80m2 approx. Neighbourhood and location The subjects are located in an established residential area within the town of East Kilbride.
+The surrounding properties comprise a variety of house styles and types and are reasonably convenient for most local amenities.
 Transport, schooling and essential shopping facilities are available within the general area.
-Age Built circa 1960.
+Age Built circa 1990.
 Weather Overcast and generally dry.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is of brick rendered construction with associated lead flashing.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Chimney stacks N/A Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched timber truss design and clad with concrete tiles.
+The roof void is accessed via a hatch to the ceiling at upper floor level.
+The roof space is partly floored and utilised for storage

-The roof is of pitched design and clad with concrete tiles.
-The roof void is partly floored and utilised for storage purposes.
-The inspection was restricted as a consequence of stored items located around the hatch.
-Where visible, the roof void appears insulated at ceiling joist level to a depth of approximately 200mm.
+Roofing including roof space purposes and the inspection was restricted as a consequence of stored items located around the hatch.
+Where visible the roof appears insulated at ceiling joist level to a depth of approximately 200mm.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of PVC construction.
+The gutters and downpipes are of pvc construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction rendered externally.
+The main walls are of brick cavity construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of double glazed PVC type.
-The external doors are of double glazed composite and PVC construction.
+The windows are of double glazed pvc type.
+The external doors are of double glazed pvc construction.
+The fascias and soffits to the perimeter of the roof are boarded.
 External decorations Visually inspected.
 Painted finishes where applicable.
-Conservatories / porches Not applicable Communal areas Circulation areas visually inspected.
-There is a pend/close which provides access to the rear garden area and is shared with the neighbouring proprietor.
-The extent of common maintenance liability should be confirmed by reference to title documents.
-Corones and normaniant such wildings There are no normanent suith sildings Garages and permanent outbuildings There are no permanent outbuildings.
+Conservatories / porches N/A • 1071 Communal areas N/A Garages and permanent outbuildings There are no permanent outbuildings.
 Outside areas and boundaries Visually inspected.
-There are areas of garden to the front and rear of the building.
-The garden is walled and fenced.
+There are areas of garden to the front, side and rear of the building.
+The rear garden boundaries are generally defined by fencing.
+There is off street car parking provision in the front garden grounds.
 The extent of land associated with the subject property should be confirmed by reference to the title documents.